Big Three (San Antonio Spurs): 2012–13 season: Heartbreak in the Finals

-2013–14 season
+2013–14 season: Revenge on Miami and 5th Championship

 During the 2013–14 NBA season, the Spurs finished with an NBA-best 62–20 record, thus earning home-court advantage throughout the entire playoffs.
 The Dallas Mavericks forced a Game 7 on them in the first round, but Parker put up a 32-point performance to help defeat them 119–96 to advance to the second round.
 Parker kept up the strong performances going into the second round with a 33-point performance in Game 1 to give the Spurs a 116–92 win over the Portland Trail Blazers and take a 1–0 series lead.
 The Spurs beat the Trail Blazers in a five-game series.
 The Spurs then beat the Oklahoma City Thunder in a six-game series to reach the 2014 NBA Finals, giving the Spurs consecutive trips to the NBA Finals for the first time in franchise history.
 They faced the Miami Heat for the second consecutive year.
 The trio shot a combined 62 points in Game 1—21 from Duncan, 19 from Parker, and 16 from Ginóbili—along with 10 rebounds from Duncan and 11 assists from Ginóbili and eight from Parker.
 This helped the Spurs win Game 1 110–95 in a 90 °F (32 °C) AT&T Center to take a 1–0 series lead.
-The Spurs ended up winning the Finals in five games, winning their final game 104-87, to win their fifth championship in franchise history, and the fourth and final championship during the "Big Three" era.
+The Spurs ended up winning the Finals in five games, winning their final game 104–87, to win their fifth championship in franchise history, and the fourth and final championship during the "Big Three" era.
 Duncan led the league in playoff rebounds with 211 while averaging ten in the Finals, while Parker averaged eighteen points a game in the series and Ginobili averaged 14.4.
 However, none of the trio would win the NBA Finals MVP award in 2014, as third-year player Kawhi Leonard averaged 17.8 points on his way to winning the MVP Award.

 2014–15 season

 During the 2014–15 NBA season, the Spurs finished with a 55–27 record and earned the number six seed in the Western Conference.
-While it was the sixteenth straight season that the team won fifty games, it was the first time since the 1996-97 season that the Spurs did not finish first or second in their division, as they finished third.
+While it was the sixteenth straight season that the team won fifty games, it was the first time since the 1996–97 season that the Spurs did not finish first or second in their division, as they finished third.
 In their first-round playoff series against the Los Angeles Clippers, Tim Duncan had 20-plus performances in Games 2, 5, and 7 but the Spurs lost the series to the Clippers in seven games.